Tax Filings after Death

 An estate return is filed to report income received after death.
 This form is generally required if the individual’s estate received gross income of $600 or more after their death, or there is a beneficiary who is a nonresident alien.
 In order to report income received after death, the executor must first apply for a tax ID number for the estate, also called an employer identification number, or EIN.

 In general, an estate’s gross income is determined in the same manner as an individual, with similar deductions.
-If distributions (other than specified dollar amounts) are made to beneficiaries, a Form K-1 is usually generated to pass estate income to individual beneficiaries.
+If distributions (other than bequests of specific dollar amounts) are made to beneficiaries, a Form K-1 is usually generated to pass estate income to individual beneficiaries.
 If no distributions are made, the estate generally pays tax on income earned.

 Trust Income Tax Return (Form 1041)

-If the decedent had a revocable living trust at their passing, the trust usually becomes a separate irrevocable entity at their death.
-The entity will require a unique tax ID number (EIN), if not already obtained.
+If the decedent had a revocable living trust at their passing, the trust usually becomes a separate irrevocable entity at their death and will require a unique tax ID number (EIN), if not already obtained.
 A trust income tax return is generally required if there is any taxable income for the tax year, gross income of $600 or more, or a beneficiary who is a nonresident alien.

-Like an estate, if distributions (other than specified dollar amounts) are made to beneficiaries, or if income is required to be paid to a beneficiary, a Form K-1 is usually generated to pass trust income to individual beneficiaries.
+Like an estate, if distributions (other than bequests of specific dollar amounts) are made to beneficiaries, or if the trust document requires income to be paid to a beneficiary, a Form K-1 is usually generated to pass trust income to individual beneficiaries.
 If no distributions are made, or required to be made, the trust typically pays tax on income earned.

-If both estate and trust income tax returns are required, the two entities can make a special election to be considered as one entity for tax filing purposes.
-This allows only one Form 1041 to be filed.
+If both estate and trust income tax returns are required, the two entities can make a special election to be considered one entity for tax filing purposes and file a single Form 1041.
+However, the duration of the election period is limited to two years in most cases, so complications can arise if the estate and trust are not fully distributed within that timeframe.

 Estate (and Generation-Skipping Transfer) Tax Return (Form 706)

-Estates valued in excess of the estate tax exemption amount ($11.7 million for 2021) are subject to estate tax and must file Form 706.
-Keep in mind that any gifts made during the deceased’s lifetime in excess of the annual exclusion amount (currently $15,000) are added to assets owned at death to determine the estate’s value.
+Estates that exceed the estate tax exemption amount ($12.06 million for 2022) are subject to estate tax and must file Form 706.
+Keep in mind that any gifts made during the deceased’s lifetime that exceed the annual exclusion amount ($16,000 for 2022) are added to assets owned at death to determine the estate’s value.
 If desired, Form 706 may also be filed for deceased spouses whose estates are less than the exemption amount to utilize an option called “portability” and transfer any unused exemption to the surviving spouse.

 Individual states may also have estate or inheritance tax filing requirements.
-Make sure to review the filing requirements for the individual’s state of residence, in addition to any state where the individual owned real estate, business, or other property to determine whether returns are required or tax is due.
+Make sure to review the filing requirements for the individual’s state of residence, as well as any state where the individual owned real estate, business, or other property, to determine if returns are required or tax is due.

 Administering a loved one’s estate or trust involves many moving parts and considerations.
 Consult with a qualified tax preparer to help you determine what tax returns should be filed after death.